Manage Service Accounts

 Service accounts are given their own credential, which they use to access SecretHub.

 To give your service (e.g. your application or CI pipeline) access to SecretHub, you can supply the credential in one of the following ways (listed by order of precedence):

 --credential.
 Be sure to avoid having the credential end up in the command history or process lists.

 credentialfile in the configuration directory.
 The configuration directory defaults to

 $HOME/.secrethuband can be configured with the

-service initcommand one of the
+service initcommand prints the credential on